HTMS Sukhothai: Investigation results

-In April 2024, the Royal Thai Navy released the findings of divers, which led to the conclusion that the ship had been lost due to flooding primarily from three holes, one in the side from the hull which was presumed to be from floating debris, one on the forecastle deck where the waves ripped up the forward breakwater, and a hole in the fiberglass Otomalera 76mm turret.
+In April 2024, the Royal Thai Navy released the findings of divers, which led to the conclusion that the ship had been lost due to flooding primarily from three holes, one in the side from the hull which was presumed to be from floating debris, one on the forecastle deck where the waves ripped up the forward breakwater, and a hole in the fiberglass OTO Melara 76mm turret.
 These holes let water into the gun bay of the forward turret before flowing into the electrical room behind it.
 The above waterline flooding led to a loss of stability which created a list that would develop in the coming hours before letting in water through deck penetrations such as air vents, resulting in the loss of the ship.
-Valliant damage control efforts were made by the crew but it was not enough to save the ship.
-Submersible pumps did not work while submerge, or shocked the crew while working.
+Valiant damage control efforts were made by the crew but it was not enough to save the ship.
+Submersible pumps did not work while submerged, or electrically shocked the crew while working.

 The only person to face any consequences for the sinking was the ship's captain who faced minor disciplinary measures.

 Admiral Adung Phan-iam, the previous navy chief promised to publish the final report on Sukhotai's sinking.
 The report has been completed but has not been published.
 The current navy chief has not said anything on this matter.